 Again, when it all boils down, each one of us is looking for materials that check our boxes and get us through the exam as quickly as possible.
 So how do you decide which materials are best for you?

-Since adaptive technology is truly individualized, it’s generally a better choice when it comes to CPA exam prep material.
+Since adaptive CPA software is truly individualized, it’s generally a better choice when it comes to CPA exam prep material.
 It caters to your learning needs and develops a plan that will get you through the exam more efficiently.
 But if you’ve had good success with traditional learning methods in the past, maybe check out options that provide that type of teaching.

 There are many factors you should consider while deciding on the right course.
 How many people are passing the exam with certain materials?
 How much time are they spending studying?
 What are the ratings saying about the materials?
 Answer these questions, and couple those answers with how you learn, and you’ll be well on your way to finding learning materials that get you through the CPA exam.